ColdGrub1384/coldgrub1384.github.io/index.md

-## About
+## About Me

-I'm Adrian Labbé, an iOS developer.
-I have some apps on the App Store, all open source.
+I'm Adrian Labbé, an iOS & iPadOS developer and I write the most buggy apps of the App Store.
+I'm from Switzerland but I actually live in Chile.
+I have some apps on the App Store, all open source (except one 🙃).
 I try to make iOS better for coding.

-I'm from Switzerland but I actually live in Chile.
+My main project is [Pyto](https://pyto.app), an iOS app to code and run Python.

+Installing programming languages or developer tools on a computer can be so easy, but it's not with the iOS sandbox.
+Indeed, like 99% of my emails are sandbox problems with [Pyto](https://pyto.app).
+No you cannot access every directory and no you cannot do `pip install tensorflow` or `pip install my_very_big_library_with_a_lot_of_c_and_fortran_extensions`.

+Also, the fact that I know how to compile `pandas` or `statsmodels` for iOS and place everything in a certain form that Apple can approve it doesn't mean I know how to create a `DataFrame`.
+I code Python since I started coding Pyto, so I use it for iOS development and not for data science, or front-end development for example.
+Yeah, I'm a Python iOS Developer, I live in 2057.

-## iOS Apps
+## My Apps

 [Pyto](https://pyto.app) - Python IDE